The Best Milk Frothing Pitcher for Latte Art

 Overfilling or underfilling your pitcher with milk can throw off your flow.
 Try to get a feel for the size of the cup you’re pouring into and what your espresso output will be.

-A 350-ml milk jug well serves most home users unless you enjoy enormous lattes or plan on steaming milk for two drinks at a time.
-Professional baristas occasionally use a 590-ml or larger jug for large coffee shop drinks (7).
+A 12-ounce milk jug well serves most home users unless you enjoy enormous lattes or plan on steaming milk for two drinks at a time.
+Professional baristas occasionally use a 20-ounce or larger jug for large coffee shop drinks (7).
 Because you can’t underfill a steaming pitcher, buying too large of a jug means wasting milk – and no one wants that!

-Small pitchers less than 300 ml are more challenging to use and thus less common with home users.
+Small pitchers less than 10 ounces are more challenging to use and thus less common with home users.
 However, if you like small coffee drinks like macchiatos, they are worthwhile because they avoid milk waste.
-Just prepare to spend time practising.
+Just prepare to spend time practicing.

 Many steaming pictures have markings inside indicating measurements or max/min fill lines.
 Both home coffee lovers and professional baristas benefit from these, as they avoid the need for eyeballing how much milk to use – or using a separate measuring cup – and thus minimize wasted milk or extra dishes.

 Finishes and designs

 Everyone knows that the best milk frothing pitchers are made from stainless steel, so you don’t need to consider alternative materials for your milk jug.
 You will notice some variation in the thickness of the steel, and thick walls are usually better because they maintain a more consistent temperature while steaming and last longer.